 It is first worth noting that each year more than 400,000 British nationals visit Malaysia, and Borneo, and most trips are without incident.
 At the time of writing, the Foreign Office travel advice for Borneo is to avoid all but essential travel to the islands off the coast of eastern Sabah, Malaysian Borneo.
 Borneo has seen some sporadic incidents in the last couple of years, but these were limited to the southern border with the Philippines.
 Off the island of Semporna, in the east coast of Sabah, lie remote islands where piracy has been documented.

-However, this is a tiny fraction of Borneo.
+However, this is a tiny fraction of Sabah and for the most part ETG believe it is perfectly safe to travel to Malaysian Borneo.
 In order to visit the main sites travellers don’t have to pass through any of the troubled regions.
 As a matter of fact, visiting the far flung islands off the coast of Semporna is quite out of the way.
 We would argue that northern islands such as Lankayan are entirely safe to visit.
 Nevertheless, Experience Travel Group will always follow the lead set by the FCO and take necessary precautions.